-In our opinion, food—especially street food—is one of the best ways to connect with a local culture and destination.
-On our upcoming Mexico City: Aztec Adventure travellers will have ample opportunity to take a bite out of the country’s world famous cuisine—so famous, it’s one of only two cuisines with UNESCO World Heritage status (Japanese, aka Washoku, being the other).
+In our opinion, food—especially street food—is one of the best ways to connect with local culture and destination.
+On our upcoming Mexico City: Aztec Adventure, travellers will have ample opportunity to take a bite out of the country’s world-famous cuisine—so famous, it’s one of only two cuisines with UNESCO World Heritage status (Japanese, aka Washoku, being the other).

-So without further ado, here’s our recommendations on what to put in your mouth during our big gay Mexico tour.
+So without further ado, here are our recommendations on what to put in your mouth during our big gay Mexico tour.

 Second to tacos, tamales are one of Mexico’s most defining dishes.
 Although these tantalizing steamed rolls are served throughout the day, in Mexico City many locals primarily enjoy dry corn leaf tamales for breakfast.
 In this incarnation, corn masa is steamed inside a husk, cut open and served with a wide range of sauces and flavours.
 If you prefer a savoury breakfast we recommend ordering the spicy tamales with green chili or mole.
 For our sweet toothed travellers, get yours topped with strawberry or pineapple.